Join our graduate program

 Take the following 63 units:

-- Dissertation units must be at taken a minimum of 3 units at a time in continuous enrollment until 12 units are taken.
+- At least one unit of EDL 799 (dissertation units) must be taken in continuous enrollment until 12 units are taken.
 If additional dissertation units are needed, students may enroll in 1 unit at a time, after they have completed 12 units.
-Students must be enrolled in 3 units of EDL 799 during the semester they defend their dissertation.
+Students must be enrolled in EDL 799 during the semester they defend their dissertation.

 - No graduate credit-units may be transferred into the program with the exception of credit-units taken from Northern Arizona University for the purpose of Superintendent Certification.